What are the eligibility requirements for the Accelerated Daytime MBA program?

 Can Accelerated Daytime MBA students participate in concentrations and certificates?

 Yes, Accelerated Daytime MBA students can pursue all of the options for concentrations, etc. that two-year Daytime MBAs can.
 You have to keep in mind it is your responsibility to take the necessary classes and you have fewer degrees of freedom to achieve that.
-For example, it is very hard to complete the HSM certificate and MSTeM second major in one year.

 Can I do an internship in the Accelerated MBA Daytime Program?